arcadellama/plex-nowplaying/README.md

         --width, -w   Maximum number of columns width.
                       Default=0, "infinite"

+         --help, -h   This screen

+      --version, -v   Show version

              --curl   Force curl as downloader.

              --wget   Force wget as downloader.

             --fetch   Force fetch as downloader.

              --file   Point to a local XML file for debugging

 ### Exit Codes
 - 0 It worked